“Honey, we need to talk.”

 It shows you how to consciously become more present to your partner, so you’re not just going through the motions if you’ve grown apart.

-It’ll show you how to strengthen the system—or the connection—between you and your partner, so that you can feel closer, open up the channels of communication, work together to solve problems, and feel more invested in the relationship.
+It’ll show you how to strengthen the connection—between you and your partner, so that you can feel closer, open up positive channels of communication, and feel more invested in the relationship.

 You’ll learn practical tips on how to tune in to what your partner is feeling and needing, so they’ll be better inspired and motivated to understand what you’re feeling and needing, as well.